dell/csi-powerflex/README.md

 ## Installation

 Installation in Kubernetes should be done using the `install.vxflexos` script and accompanying Helm chart in the helm directory.
-There are verbose instructions for this, see `CSI Driver for VxFlex OS Product Guide and Release Notes v1.0.pdf`.
+For more information, please refer to the `CSI Driver for VxFlex OS Product Guide` and `CSI Driver for VxFlex OS Release Notes`.
 The driver will be started in Kubernetes as a result of executing the installation script.